Florida Institute for Human and Machine Cognition: History

-In 2016 IHMC completed construction on the award winning Levin Center for IHMC Research 30,000-square-foot building with expanded laboratories, research areas and offices.
+In 2016 IHMC completed construction on the award-winning Levin Center for IHMC Research 30,000-square-foot building with expanded laboratories, research areas and offices.

 IHMC's paraplegic mobility research team participated in the inaugural Cybathlon in 2016.
-The Cybathlon was the worlds first international competition for cyber-assisted athletes, and like the Olympics takes place every four years.
+The Cybathlon was the world's first international competition for cyber-assisted athletes, and like the Olympics takes place every four years.
 Exoskeleton pilot Mark Daniel utilized IHMC's fourth paraplegic mobility device MinaV2 to compete in Cybathlon 2016 and the Quix Mobility Platform developed for the Mobility Unlimited Challenge sponsored by the Toyota Mobility Foundation to compete in the Cybathlon 2020.

-In 2022, IHMC announced plans to build a third building on the Pensacola campus to act as a research hub for human healthspan, resilience and performance research.
-This effort, funded in part by a grant from Triumph Gulf Coast will help diversify and strengthen the region’s economy.
+In 2024, the $40 million Healthspan, Resilience, and Performance complex opened on IHMC’s downtown Pensacola campus.
+The new facility aims to be a hub of biomedically focused research in the region, fueling collaboration across all of IHMC’s core disciplines to improve the understanding of aging, neurodegenerative diseases, musculoskeletal diseases, and chronic metabolic conditions.
+This effort, funded in part by a grant from Triumph Gulf Coast will help diversify and strengthen the region's economy.
 Triumph Gulf Coast is responsible for spending $1.5 billion in BP money in Northwest Florida.
 It was created in the wake of the 2010 Deepwater Horizon oil spill.